Inventory Management

 Fill Rate

 Fill rate is the percentage of orders you fulfill completely from available stock without backorders or delays.
-It is the positive version of stockout rate — instead of measuring failure, it measures your ability to meet demand on time.
+It is the positive counterpart to stockout rate.
+Instead of measuring failure, it measures your ability to meet demand on time.

-A fill rate of 95% sounds good until you realize that the 5% you are missing might be your top revenue SKUs.
-Always analyze fill rate by SKU tier, not just overall average.
+A 95 percent fill rate sounds strong until you realize the 5 percent you are missing might be your top revenue SKUs.
+Always analyze fill rate by SKU tier, not just the overall average.

-Formula: (Orders Fulfilled on Time and in Full ÷ Total Orders) × 100
+Formula: (Orders Fulfilled On Time and In Full divided by Total Orders) multiplied by 100

 These metrics do not work in isolation.
 Inventory turnover tells you if stock is moving.
 DSI tells you how long it sits.
 Carrying cost tells you what sitting costs.
 Stockout rate tells you where the gaps are.
 Fill rate tells you how reliably you close those gaps.

-Use our free Inventory Health Calculator to run all five metrics in one place.
+Use the free Inventory Health Calculator to run all five metrics at once.
 Enter your numbers and get your score in under five minutes.

 What to Do With the Numbers

 Tracking is not the end goal.
 Action is.
-Once you have your five numbers, here is how to use them:
+Once you have your five numbers, here is how to read them:

 Free Supply Chain Tools